sorskoot/sorskoot-website/content/devlogs/Other/GameDevtv-Jam2024.md

 Hello Coders! 👾

-This blog post details my journey through the development process of a small WebXR game for the [GameDev.TV game jam](https://itch.io/jam/gamedevtv-jam-2024).
+This blog post details my journey through the development process of a small WebXR game for the GameDev.TV game jam called [Last Stand!](https://sorskoot.itch.io/last-stand).
 I wanted to create a simple proof of concept, with a nostalgic style of PSX/PS1 games.
 A project aimed to combine retro aesthetics with modern game development techniques.

+{{< youtube OpFQ3efKfxo >}}

 ## Idea and Inspiration